to Pet Health Network or

 Types of arthritis seen in dogs

-Elbow dysplasia: This is a degenerative and hereditary disease in which the bones do not develop normally, causing misalignment of the joint, damage to the cartilage, and even chipping of the bones.
+Elbow dysplasia: This is a hereditary disease in which the bones do not develop normally, causing misalignment of the joint, damage to the cartilage, and even chipping of the bones, which leads to chronic inflammation.
 This is most common in larger-breed dogs and is thought to be inherited.
 Surgery is often needed to correct this problem.

 Knee dysplasia: Some dogs, especially small toy breeds, will have malformed knee joints.
-As with hip and elbow dysplasia, this is an inherited conformational defect.
+As with hip and elbow dysplasia, this is an inherited conformational defect that causes arthritis.
 Some of these dogs will also have knee caps that pop in and out of position; the medical term for this is “luxating patella.”
 A dog suffering from this will limp until the knee cap returns to the correct position.
 Surgery is often needed to correct knee dysplasia.

 Signs & Symptoms